Rosario Central fans at the Clásico Rosarino. Photo: Wikimedia Commons.

-Argentina's two biggest clubs also make up the country's biggest sporting rivalry, and one of the fiercest in world football.
-Hardly surprising given that they both hail from Buenos Aires and were even formed in the same neighbourhood (La Boca) at the start of the twentieth century.
-Since then, River Plate may have moved to the north of the city but the rivalry has never gone away.
+Argentina's two biggest clubs also make up the country's biggest sporting rivalry, and one of the fiercest in world football, el Superclásico.
+The intensity of the rivalry is hardly surprising given that they both hail from Buenos Aires and were even formed in the same neighbourhood (La Boca) at the start of the twentieth century.
+Since then, River Plate may have moved to the north of the city but the rivalry has never gone away, with both clubs having won more Argentinian titles than anyone else, regularly battling it out at the top of the league for supremacy.

 The final club of Argentina's Cinco Grandes (Big Five) is San Lorenzo, and they have their own historic rivalry with another Buenos Aires club, Huracán.